heathhenley/AOC/2024/README.md

 Did this one in Python and in Ocaml - it was straightforward reading in the data and flipping it around into the right shape to do the calculations it was asking for over the lists.
 Sorted them both for part 1, for part 2 used a hashtable to count the occurrences of the number in the right hand list.
+Added go for funsies - haven't done any go in a while.